pushqrdx/Blazor.Universal/Readme.md

 ### DREAM NO MORE!

-In this example project you can see `Blazor` bootstrapped inside a `Xamarin.UWP` project and being accessed through a `WebView` so that no web assembly is used, no sandbox, access to whatever `Xamarin` API you want, Even use `Xamarin.Forms` `MessagingCenter` to invoke platform specific APIs whenever needed.
+In this example project you can see `Blazor` bootstrapped inside a `Xamarin.UWP` project and being accessed through a `WebView` so that no web assembly is used, no sandbox, access to whatever `Xamarin` API you want, Even use `Xamarin.Forms` `MessagingCenter` to invoke platform specific APIs whenever needed, and full debugging capability.

 > CHEERS MAN THIS IS AWESOME, FINALLY I CAN BUILD ONCE AND DEPLOY EVERYWHERE!
 HELL YEAH.